marjaco/robotlibrary/README.md

 + infrared sensor
 + servo motor that turns the ultrasonic sensor for sweeps of the surroundings.
 + the motors of course
 + a remote control via bluetooth can be connected.
-2 tpyes are available: 1 with a slider for speed and two rotary encoders, one with a joystick.
+2 types are available: 1 with a slider for speed and two rotary encoders, one with a joystick.
 + a bluetooth library that handles the connections.
 ## Types of robots
 + a modified SMARS robot